microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_make_configure.md

 ### NO_MSVC_FLAG_ESCAPING

-Turns off the escaping of MSVC flags.
-This might be necessary for projects that do not expect or handle escaped compiler flags properly.
+By default, escape characters (e.g., -Xcompiler, -Xlinker) are added before flags to ensure that MSVC interprets them correctly.
+These escape characters help prevent issues caused by spaces, quotes, or other special characters that might be misinterpreted by the MSVC command-line tools.

+When you set `NO_MSVC_FLAG_ESCAPING`, you tell vcpkg not to perform this automatic escaping.
+This can be useful in situations where:

+- You know your flags are formatted correctly: If you're confident that your compiler and linker flags don't contain problematic characters, you can avoid unnecessary escaping.
+- You're using custom build scripts: If you have custom build scripts or tools that require specific flag formatting, disabling automatic escaping might be necessary for compatibility.

 ### USE_RESPONSE_FILES

-Enables the use of response files to pass arguments to the configure script.
-This can help avoid command line length limitations.
+Enables the use of response files to pass arguments to the linker.

+If set, the code generates response files for the linker flags (`CPPFLAGS`, `CFLAGS`, `CXXFLAGS`, `LDFLAGS`) and passes the response file path to the linker instead of the individual flags.
+If it's false, the flags are passed directly.

+This can be helpful when dealing with long command lines that exceed the maximum allowed length.

 ### SOURCE_PATH